-- 1. Debian, developed by a community of volunteer users. - 2.
-Red Hat Linux, which was first developed internally by the company Red Hat, but which later adopted a more community-based model, giving rise to Fedora Core. - 3.
-Suse, which gave rise to OpenSUSE, following a similar evolution to Red Hat. - 4.
-Mandriva (successor of Mandrake Linux and Conectiva). - 5.
-Ubuntu, derived from Debian and produced on the basis of Debian by the company Canonical.
+- 1) Debian, developed by a community of volunteer users. - 2) Red Hat Linux, which was first developed internally by the company Red Hat, but which later adopted a more community-based model, giving rise to Fedora Core. - 3) Suse, which gave rise to OpenSUSE, following a similar evolution to Red Hat. - 4) Mandriva (successor of Mandrake Linux and Conectiva). - 5) Ubuntu, derived from Debian and produced on the basis of Debian by the company Canonical.

+2.4.
 A time of maturation

 Midway through the first decade of 2000, GNU/Linux, OpenOffice.org or Firefox were present in the media quite often.
 The overwhelming majority of companies use free software for at least some of their IT processes.
 It is difficult to be an IT student and not to use large amounts of free software.
 Free software is no longer a footnote in the history of IT and has become something very important for the sector.
-IT companies, companies in the secondary sector (those that use software intensively, even though their primary activity is different) and public administrations are starting to consider it as something strategic.
+IT companies, companies in the secondary sector (those that use software intensively, even though their primary activity is different) (1)This concept is explained in detail in the corresponding entry in Wikipedia, www.wikipedia.org/wiki/Linux_distribution and public administrations are starting to consider it as something strategic.
 And slowly but surely it is arriving among domestic users.
 In broad terms, we are entering a period of maturation.